Week #5. Can you believe it? In some ways it seems much longer and yet in others it feels like the 5 weeks have flown by.

 So, what has week #5 been like here?
 Well, have you ever started a week with a clear to-do list and plan, only to have it knocked out of the park by something outside of your control?
 That was my week, a lot to do and very little of it accomplished thanks to a fault on our internet circuit which had some interesting impacts on our remote access.
-Of course, that fault “did not really exist” when we logged a ticket, it just magically disappeared after 24 hours and a series of emails detailing in plain text and pictures the fault that “did not exist” 😊
+Of course, no fault found when we logged a ticket, it just magically disappeared after 24 hours and a series of emails detailing in plain text and pictures the fault that “did not exist” 😊

 In past times, an outage such as the one we experienced would have meant a full stop to work until it was resolved, however thanks to our cloud services the outage only really affected a small % of our ability to work.
 That said, it has given me food for thought in terms of single points of failure and how best we can resolve them moving forward.